cpcdoy/cpcdoy.github.io/content/articles/cv/tp-3.md

 dataloader = DataLoader(transformed_dataset["train"], batch_size=batch_size, shuffle=True)
 ```

-### Instantiate the Model
+### The Model Architecture

 *Wait, we haven't talked about the model architecture at all, have we?*

 To understand the neural network required for this task, let's break it down step-by-step.
 The network needs to process a noisy image at a given time step and return the predicted noise in the image.
 This predicted noise is a tensor with the same dimensions as the input image, meaning the network's input and output tensors have identical shapes.
 So, what kind of neural network is suited for this?

 Usually, a network architecture called an *Autoencoder* is used here.
 Autoencoders feature a "bottleneck" layer between the encoder and decoder.
-The encoder compresses the image into a smaller hidden representation (), and the decoder reconstructs the image from this representation.
+The encoder compresses the image into a smaller hidden representation, and the decoder reconstructs the image from this representation.
 This design ensures that the network captures only the most crucial information in the bottleneck layer.

 <notequote>
 The "bottleneck" is called like that because it's a place in the network which can't encode a lot of information and this forces the network to compress efficiently the information if it wants to reuse it or even reconstruct it later!